tigerbeetle/tigerbeetle/docs/coding/financial-accounting.md

 that same debt differently if we're doing your accounting or the bank's.

 These examples also hint at the **different types of accounts**.
-We probably want to think about a debt as having the opposite "sign" as the funds in your your bank account.
+We probably want to think about a debt as having the opposite "sign" as the funds in your bank account.
 At the same time, the types of these accounts look different depending on whether you are considering them from the perspective of you or the bank.